 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.

-Free Meeting House is one of Moncton's oldest standing structures and was originally established to provide a place of worship for all religious denominations.
-Today, it is a historically significant property available for rent year-round, ideal for community gatherings and celebratory events.
-This esteemed landmark was recognized as a National Historic Site in June 1990.
-The Free Meeting House can be rented by various groups for special occasions, including wedding ceremonies, press conferences, meetings, and church services.
-Rental bookings can be arranged through Resurgo Place.
-Additionally, you can request visits during regular business hours at the Admissions Desk in Resurgo Place, which is adjacent to the Free Meeting House.
-The facility offers services in both English and French and provides amenities, ensuring inclusivity and convenience for all visitors.
+Here's The Rundown: Free Meeting House is one of the oldest standing buildings in Moncton, NB.
+The House aims to operate as a home for all holy denominations.
+It is a centrally located historic property rented year-round for community gatherings and celebrations.
+This landmark was declared a National Historic Site in June 1990.
+Groups can rent the Free Meeting House for special occasions such as weddings, press conferences, meetings, and church services.
+Rental bookings can be made at Resurgo Place, and visits during business hours are available upon request at the Admissions Desk in Resurgo Place, adjacent to the Free Meeting House.
+Their services are available in both English and French.
+The Free Meeting House offers many facilities, including free Wi-Fi and wheelchair accessibility.

 Specialty: